 Mr. Southwell is also an Adjunct Professor of Law at Fordham University School of Law where he teaches a seminar on cyber-crimes, covering computer misuse crimes, intellectual property offenses, the Fourth Amendment in cyber-space, computer evidence at trial, data breach and privacy issues, and information security, among other areas.

-Mr. Southwell also serves on the Firmwide Diversity Committee and is active with the Federal Bar Council and the Association of the Bar of the City of New York, previously serving on the Association’s Professional Responsibility Committee, the Committee on Information Technology Law and the Government Ethics Committee.
+Mr. Southwell also serves on Gibson Dunn's Technology Committee, the Firmwide Diversity Committee and also is active with the Federal Bar Council and the Association of the Bar of the City of New York, previously serving on the Association's Professional Responsibility Committee, Committee on Information Technology Law, and the Government Ethics Committee.